 Thus, we can establish it as a fact that increased fear, whether this fear acts on a single individual or on many of the inhabitants of a country or region, will result in a decrease in spending and, hence, a decrease in economic demand, which, in turn, will result in a decrease in total production, sales, and employment.
 In other words, there is an inverse relationship between the strength and prevalence of the fear of penury or economic ruin and how much money people spend.

 Economists have failed to realize that, in many cases, it is through the intervening emotion of fear that crises of various kinds can cause economic slumps, recessions, and even depressions.
 In contrast, it is only when this fear is alleviated that consumers start spending money again as they formerly did.
 The probable reason for this oversight is the economists’ desire to purge their discipline of messy and unmeasurable variables like human emotions.
-Moreover, it conflicts with their false picture of humans as being rational creatures who do not let such irrational forces like emotions, imitation, and conformity influence their decisions.
+Moreover, it conflicts with their false picture of humans as being rational creatures who do not let such irrational forces like emotions, imitation, conformity, and contempt influence their decisions.
 In wanting to sanitize economics of such wayward, irrational, and disreputable emotions, they have ignored important determinants of our behaviour like fear, with the result that their theories do a poor job of explaining and predicting human behaviour.

 In past ages, a person with no money and no means of procuring employment could fall very low on the scale of economic prosperity and penury.
 Apart from the shame of not being employed, there was a real possibility that one would become homeless, starve, freeze in colder climates and seasons, become sick, or die.
 There are other important reasons why people spent much less in the past than many people do today, but for most of human history, the prevalence of the fear not just of economic ruin, but of hunger, disease, sickness, starvation, misery, exposure to the elements, and ultimately death was also a strong check on the sorts of non-essential purchases that make up a large part of consumer spending in wealthy countries today.